senseexcel/senseexcel-reporting/install.md

 Load Balancing nodes > Server node > +Add New Server node > Central

 #### ADVANCED
-Host white list > Add New Value > YOUR SERVER NAME
+Host white list > Add New Value > YOUR SERVER'S MACHINE NAME Host white list > Add New Value > YOUR SERVER'S INTERNAL FULLY QUALIFIED DOMAIN NAME OR IPADDRESS Host white list > Add New Value > YOUR SERVER'S EXTERNAL FULLY QUALIFIED DOMAIN NAME OR IPADDRESS

 ### LINK PROXIES
 This step is performed last to ensure that the link between the Central Proxy and the newly created ser Virtual proxy will work properly.